-The Chester is one heck of a bargain for the amount of quality you'll get from this flat pedal.
-Raceface has hit the nail on the head with the construction of this versatile nylon composite pedal with Chromoly steel axle that weighs in at only 350 grams.
-These thin concave flats offer decent grip, a generous platform, and inexpensive rebuild and service kits.
-In fact, one of our tested actually owned a pair of Chester's prior to this review for all of these reasons!
+The Chester is a great bargain for the quality you get from this mountain bike flat pedal.
+Raceface has hit the nail on the head with the construction of this versatile nylon composite pedal with a Chromoly steel axle that weighs in at only 358-grams.
+These convex flats offer decent grip, a great platform, and inexpensive rebuild and service kits.
+For all these reasons, one of our testers owned a pair of Chesters before this review, so they've been thoroughly tested.

-The Race Face Chester offers some stellar grip and traction as long as your foot remains evenly placed on this pedal.
-With only eight traction pins per side (the least amount of pins in all the pedals reviewed) and no pins along the axle body of this pedal, you had better make sure your foot is in good placement before you scream down a chunky rock garden.
+The Race Face Chester has stellar grip and traction as long as your foot remains evenly placed on this pedal.
+With only eight traction pins per side and no pins along the axle body of this pedal, good foot placement is imperative before you head down a chunky rock garden.

-The Chester platform size holds its own considering it's slightly smaller dimensions.
-Race Face may not have given this pedal the largest dimensions, but this pedal has the portrayal of being larger than life went it comes to having a platform of only 110 mm x 101 mm.
-The platform is comfortable and allows the rider to have good placement, especially when doing tricks or dirt jumping.
-These pedals may seem a little on the small side for a rider who wears a size 10 or larger but for those who rock a sizes smaller than that should have no issues whatsoever.
+The Chester platform size holds its own, considering its smaller dimensions.
+Race Face may not have given this pedal the largest platform, but the 110 mm x 101 mm platform feels larger than it is.
+The platform is comfortable and allows the rider to have good foot placement, especially when doing tricks or dirt jumping.
+For riders with a men's size 10 or larger shoe, the platform may seem a little small, but those with a smaller shoe size should have no issues.

-Our tester with smaller feet felt these pedals were a good fit, allowing for no extra wiggle room on foot placement.
-When pedaling uphill, the Chester's platform allows for great contact on your entire foot.
-Its more compact size helps keep your foot from wandering off to one side or another.
-The Chester profile doesn't strike you as a large platform but even through the most technical rock gardens, the platform offered great feel and ample grip.
+Our tester with smaller feet felt these pedals were a good fit, with no extra wiggle room on foot placement.
+When pedaling uphill, the Chester's platform has great contact with the sole of the shoe.
+The compact size helps keep the foot from wandering off to one side or another.
+While the Chester's profile isn't particularly large, it provides a balanced feel and support even through the most technical rock gardens.

-The Chester's platform thickness is mid-range and measures in at 14 mm on the trailing edges and around 17 mm at the spindle.
-This thicker middle portion of the pedal can become slightly problematic when the pins fore/aft start to get worn down or are scraped off from rock strikes.
-However, the Chester's have a fairly thin profile and have held up well to any pedal strikes we've encountered.
-While some composite pedals measure on the thicker side to combat the strength characteristics of the composite material, the Chester's never feels like a bulky pedal, and we had many more pedal strikes with other pedals we tested.
+The Chester's has a 14 mm profile on the trailing edges and is approximately 17 mm at the spindle.
+The thicker middle portion of the pedal can become slightly problematic when the fore and aft pins become worn down or are scraped off from rock strikes, thus reducing the connection between the sole and the pedal.
+However, the Chesters have a reasonably thin profile and have held up well to any pedal strikes we've encountered.
+While some composite pedals measure on the thicker side to combat the strength characteristics of the composite material, the Chester's do not feel like a bulky pedal, and we had many more pedal strikes with other pedals than the Chester.

-Mobility of the Race Face Chester is on point when it comes to having a pedal planted firmly underneath your foot.
-The pedal provides great rotation without the nuisance of pedals spinning wildly and gouging your shins if you slip one.
-The Chester's reliability of being exactly where you left it while performing a trick or having to dab in a tight corner is one hundred percent.
-Mobility is also good while climbing with this pedal.
-They move freely, and the spindles do not stick when you are conquering steeper terrain.
+The mobility of the Race Face Chester is very good when the pedal is firmly planted under your foot.
+The pedal has great rotation without the nuisance of pedals spinning wildly or gouging your shins if you slip.
+We appreciate the reliability of the Chester when doing a trick or dab in a tight corner, as the pedal is always exactly where you left it.
+Mobility is also good while climbing with this pedal, as the spindle moves freely with the foot and does not stick when you are conquering steeper terrain.

-For such an inexpensive, highly durable pedal, Race Face has put in the time when it comes to the serviceability of the Chester.
+For such an inexpensive, highly durable pedal, Race Face puts in the time when it comes to the serviceability of the Chester.
 The Chester has a Chromoly steel axle with cartridge bearings and DU bushings.
 These quality internals add to the longevity of this pedal, especially when you put it to the test.
-If the internals do start acting up, it's a good piece of mind to know that at not much cost, you can rebuild your Chester's.
-The rebuild kit for these pedals can are found on several cycling supply websites for around $22.
-Not a bad price to extend the life of some pedals that can be put through the wringer and keep coming back for more.
+Knowing you can rebuild the internals is good peace of mind if the bearings or bushings start acting up.
+The rebuild kit for these pedals can be found on several cycling supply websites and can extend the life of the pedals, especially if they have been put through the wringer.

-Due to the high reliability of a nylon composite platform body and slightly smaller size compared to other models, the Race Face Chester has a pleasantly lightweight feel tipping the scales at only 350 grams.
+Due to the high reliability of a nylon composite platform body and slightly smaller size than other models, the Race Face Chester has a pleasantly lightweight feel and tips the scales at only 358-grams.
 Even with such a lightweight feel, strength and durability are not lacking in this pedal.
-The nylon composite is strong enough to take on hard rock strikes without shedding a tear.
+The nylon composite is strong enough to withstand hard rock strikes without flinching.